Asymptotic behavior of maximum likelihood estimators for a jump-type Heston model: Abstract

 \section{Abstract}

-We study asymptotic properties of maximum likelihood estimators of drift parameters for a jump-type Heston model based on continuous time observations.
-We prove strong consistency and asymptotic normality for all admissible parameter values except one, where we show only weak consistency and mixed normal (but non-normal) asymptotic behavior.
+We study asymptotic properties of maximum likelihood estimators of drift parameters for a jump-type Heston model based on continuous time observations, where the jump process can be any purely non-Gaussian L\'evy process of not necessarily bounded variation with a L\'evy measure concentrated on \ $(-1, \infty)$. \ We prove strong consistency and asymptotic normality for all admissible parameter values except one, where we show only weak consistency and mixed normal (but non-normal) asymptotic behavior.
+It turns out that the volatility of the price process is a measurable function of the price process.
 We also present some numerical illustrations to confirm our results.